ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.3.md

 Objects of `Ibexa\Contracts\Taxonomy\Value\TaxonomyEntry` type, which are returned by `TaxonomyService`, now contain the information about nesting level in the tree.

-The `TaxonomyEntryId` Search Criterion is not available in Legacy search Engine.
+The `TaxonomyEntryId` Search Criterion isn't available in Legacy search Engine.

 ### Other improvements